PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

     caption="Real-life anonymous pedestrian tracking in the train station of Eindhoven (NL).
 [Source](https://research.tue.nl/en/publications/continuous-measurements-of-real-life-bidirectional-pedestrian-flo)"
 >}}

-Recent technologies, often hinged in machine learning and computer vision, allow real-time and accurate tracking in these settings.
-Real-life tracking opens the possibility of collecting and analyzing datasets with sample sizes unimaginable in any other measurement conditions (millions of trajectories can be easily collected by crowd tracking in public locations adopting a 24/7 schedule).
-Real-life data collection comes with its challenges: data can exhibit wide variations in terms of experimental parameters that, more often than not, cannot be imposed.
-Crowd density, flow direction, and group presence, that in laboratories can be imposed, in real-life become random variables.
+Machine learning and computer vision now allow accurate real-time tracking in such settings.
+Tracking crowds around the clock in public locations yields sample sizes out of reach for any other method: millions of trajectories.
-Analyzing such diverse scenarios requires selecting and aggregating similar instances for statistical analyses.
-This has been achieved e.g. representing experimental data in terms of graphs.
+The challenge is that conditions cannot be imposed.
+Crowd density, flow direction, and the presence of groups, all controllable in the laboratory, become random variables in real life.
+Statistical analysis then requires selecting and aggregating similar instances, for example by representing the data as graphs.

 {{<
     video